Jane University: Practitioner Training

 💡Jane Tip: Often you need to send Progress Reports, Doctor Letters or other Form style Letters to people outside of your practice.
 Learn all about creating letters in Jane here: Letters In Jane

-Tip #10: Files Area in Chart
+Tip #10: Format Your Chart Entries

 To use the Windows 10 speech recognition, open a chart note box.
 Hold down the Windows key and press H to trigger the dictation toolbar.
 You can now dictate your text.
 When you’re done, press Win key + H to turn off the dictation toolbar.

 3 Gold stars for you!
 Let’s see what’s up next, in Chapter 4.